 How can employers improve the way they are managing female employees in male dominated workplaces ?

 In the first instance, acknowledge and challenge stereotypes.
 What is potentially at work is something called Implicit Bias, bias that we all have based on a number of experiences and beliefs that we have.
-Implicit Bias Training, or at least a concerted effort to challenge biased thinking has a role to play but not as a one-off quick fix.
+Implicit Bias Training, or at least a concerted effort to challenge biased thinking has a role to play.
+However, not as a one-off quick fix.

 Starting by removing stereotypical assumptions from recruitment, training and development, and promotion are a key first step.
 Take promotions, for example.
-Well-worn criteria about who is ready to advance cannot be taken for granted they should to be reviewed each time to ensure that they are applied in a systematic and transparent way to all candidates.
+Well-worn criteria about who is ready to advance cannot be taken for granted.
+They should be reviewed each time to ensure that they are applied in a systematic and transparent way to all candidates.

 Do you have an employee found to be driving over the limit ?
 Do you need some advice on how to handle the situation?
 Then call Metis HR now on 01706 565 332 or email us to arrange a confidential, no obligation initial consultation.